$0+

 Resolve Thresholds

 This feature is designed to provide light guidance for how much time you should allocate to a task and is composed of three variables: Task Resolve Threshold, Project Resolve Threshold, and Event Resolve Threshold.
 The Task Resolve Threshold is the average duration of one session devoted to working on a task.
 The Project Resolve Threshold multiplies the number non-Quick, unresolved tasks with the Resolve Intention by the Task Threshold to provide a rough estimate of the maximum amount of additional time you should anticipate spending on a project.
 The Event Resolve Threshold follows the same principle as the Project Resolve Threshold, except for an event as opposed to a project.
 Please note that unfortunately, because Airtable doesn't support global variables, you'l have to manually update the Task Resolve Threshold formula field in both the Projects and Calendars tables.
-By default, these values are set to 30 minutes, which is the average Task Resolve Threshold for me.
+By default, the Task Resolve Threshold value is set to 27 minutes, which is the average Task Resolve Threshold for me.
+The nice thing about this threshold is that since all Quick tasks with the Resolve intention have a threshold of three minutes, linking one non-Quick and one Quick Resolve task to an Anchor Event or project results in a aggregate threshold of 30 minutes, a nice, clean number.
 If you want the Task Resolve Threshold to be a fair representation of how long a session of work lasts for you on average, it's recommended that you track your time for tasks of a variety of sizes.

 Attachments